AccelByte/extend-service-extension-csharp/README.md

    c.
 Docker (Docker Engine v23.0+)

-      - To install from Ubuntu repository, run: `sudo apt update && sudo apt install docker.io`
+      - To install from Ubuntu repository, run: `sudo apt update && sudo apt install docker.io docker-buildx docker-compose-v2`
       - Add your user to `docker` group: `sudo usermod -aG docker $USER`
       - Log out and log back in so that the changes take effect